Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: results

-Our constraints become significantly more stringent for ALP masses on the order of $\mathcal{O}(10^{-8}) \mathrm{eV}$ in comparison to smaller ALP masses.
-This is attributed to the effective term becoming comparable to the mass term within this mass range, leading to subtle yet noticeable variations in the spectra.
+Our constraints become more stringent for ALP masses on the order of $\mathcal{O}(10^{-8}) \mathrm{eV}$ compared to smaller ALP masses.
+This is attributed to the difference between the ALP mass term $m_a^2/E_\gamma$ and the photon effective mass term becoming comparable to the ALP-photon mixing term $ g_{a\gamma}B$ within this parameter region, leading to subtle yet noticeable variations in the spectra.
 In our analysis, the fitting to the given observed spectra at $E_\gamma \sim \mathcal{O}\rm(TeV)$ would change sensitively due to these variations and provide more stringent constraints.
 However, in the data analysis of LHAASO, the constraints are set by the fitting to the observed photon events rather than the fixed energy spectrum.
 The variation of the constraints in the mass region $\mathcal{O}(10^{-8}) \mathrm{eV}$ does not show in Ref.~\cite{Cao:2023til} due to the different analysis approaches.

-In Fig. \ref{fig: comp}, we present a comparison of the constraints from GRB 221009A with those from other experiments.
-For Model 2 and Model 3, we only include the results obtained from $(\theta_0, y_0)$ = ($0^\circ$, 0 kpc).
-The other experiments considered in the comparison are the CAST experiment \cite{CAST:2017uph}, Fermi-LAT observation for NGC 1275 \cite{Fermi-LAT:2016nkz}, and H.E.S.S. observation for PKS 2155-304 \cite{HESS:2013udx}.
+In FIG. \ref{fig: comp}, we present a comparison of the constraints from GRB 221009A with those from other experiments.
+For Model 2 and Model 3, we only include the results obtained from $(\theta_0, y_0) = (0^\circ, 0~\mathrm{kpc})$.
+The other experiments considered in the comparison include the CAST experiment \cite{CAST:2017uph}, Fermi-LAT observation for NGC 1275 \cite{Fermi-LAT:2016nkz}, and H.E.S.S. observation for PKS 2155-304 \cite{HESS:2013udx}.
 Our constraints complement the results obtained from other experiments in specific parameter regions, particularly in the small mass region.